leleliu008/ndk-pkg/README.md

         ndk-pkg pack curl

+*   show the homepage of a given formula or this project

+        ndk-pkg homepage show
+        ndk-pkg homepage show curl

-*   visit the homepage of a formula or the `ndk-pkg` project
+*   open the homepage of a given formula or this project

-        ndk-pkg homepage
+        ndk-pkg homepage open
-        ndk-pkg homepage curl
+        ndk-pkg homepage open curl

 *   show the installation direcotory of a formula or the ndk-pkg home